Vincent Lecavalier: Tampa Bay Lightning (1998–2013)

 On July 12, 2008, Lecavalier agreed to an eleven-year, $85 million contract extension with the Lightning.
 His new contract began after the 2008–09 season, and ran through the 2019–20 season.
 He was renamed captain of the Tampa Bay Lightning on September 18, 2008.
 In mid-January 2009, rumours were swirling around a possible trade which would send Lecavalier to the Montreal Canadiens, his hometown, but Brian Lawton later stated that Lecavalier would rather stay in Tampa Bay for the rest of his career.
 Lecavalier confirmed in his own words his preference of playing in Tampa Bay over his native Montreal.
 On January 24, at the NHL's superskills competition, Lecavalier received the loudest ovation from the Montreal crowd when he was being introduced.
 After playing the first 77 games of the season and recording 29 goals and 38 assists for 67 points, Lecavalier underwent season-ending wrist surgery on April 3, 2009, causing him to miss the final five games of the season.

 On November 11, 2010, Lecavalier sustained a broken hand in a 6–3 loss to the Washington Capitals as he got tangled up along the boards with Capitals’ defenseman Karl Alzner, resulting in him undergoing surgery and missing the next 15 games.
 Lecavalier ended the 2010–11 season with 25 goals and 29 assists for 54 points in 65 games as the Lightning made a heavy resurgence as a team having finished the season as the fifth seed in the East and qualifying for the playoffs for the first time since 2007 as a result.
-In the 2011 playoffs, Lecavalier and the Lighting recovered from a 3–1 series deficit in the first round against the fourth-seeded Pittsburgh Penguins and defeated them in seven games and would go on to sweep the top-seeded Washington Capitals in the second round before falling in the third round to the third-seeded and eventual Stanley Cup champion Boston Bruins in seven games, one win short from clinching a spot the Stanley Cup Finals.
+In the 2011 playoffs, Lecavalier and the Lighting recovered from a 3–1 series deficit in the first round against the fourth-seeded Pittsburgh Penguins and defeated them in seven games and would go on to sweep the top-seeded Washington Capitals in the second round before falling in the third round to the third-seeded and eventual Stanley Cup champion Boston Bruins in seven games, one win short from clinching a spot the Stanley Cup Final.
 Lecavalier finished the playoffs with six goals and 13 assists for 19 points in all 18 games.